 - A leading manufacturer and supplier of compressed air solutions, Kaeser Kompressoren, streamlined the design process for new products with a centralized solution that supports collaboration and productivity.

 - Sartorius, an international partner of the biopharmaceutical research and the life sciences industry, optimized product development with a single view of all product data to improve quality management and efficiency.

 Currently, fewer than half of R&D executives say they have visibility into the end-to-end, design-to-delivery process.
 This highlights that, for many organizations, PLM has not yet reached its potential as a single source of product truth.

-In addition, the growing adoption of Industry 4.0 practices within manufacturing has led to an exponential increase in the amount of data pertaining to products across their lifecycle.
-This is a huge opportunity, but only if the data is correctly captured and analyzed – bringing into focus the need for integrated AI and machine learning.
+In addition, the growing adoption of Industry 4.0 practices within manufacturing has led to an exponential increase in the amount of product and customer data available, providing greater visibility across product lifecycles.
+Data sharing among PLM entities could streamline product lifecycle management, but only if the data is correctly captured, analyzed, and disseminated safely – bringing into focus the need for integrated AI, machine learning, and data encryption.

 Finally, many PLM advocates struggle to communicate the relevance of the software beyond engineering.
 In all of the above cases, investing in a solution that integrates with existing enterprise systems – and offers built-in artificial intelligence – will increase the use and value that the wider organization can gain.

 The demands of beating competitors to market, attracting top talent, and producing the highest quality product possible using sustainable practices will only continue to increase over time.
 PLM can help to meet these demands with shorter, more conscientious design and product engineering cycles, but only if organizations invest in the technology required to get there.